tandras92/mental-health-data-engineering-app/README.md

 ## Goals
 - Learn and understand the ETL Flow
-- Learn and understand common AWS services used for data engineering
+- Learn and understand common tools (i.e. Apache airflow, Apache nifi, etc.) used for data engineering
 - Learn how to manipulate data with Python
 - Identify key data insights